trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 [Have a look on the Testing Framework documentation](https://ligolang.org/docs/advanced/testing)

-Compile the contract with Taqueria (Force to use a specific Ligo version with `TAQ_LIGO_IMAGE` Taqueria environment variable)
+Compile the contract with Taqueria (Force to use a specific Ligo version with `TAQ_LIGO_IMAGE` Taqueria environment variable).

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo